ConstructionPlacements

 The value that people attach to money is different for different people.
 Security, education, travel, philanthropy are only some of the reasons people venture into financial planning.

-People can make prudent financial decisions, but many external factors prevent them from doing so.
-Thus, figuring out what value money holds for them, charting a financial journey, and working hard on that journey is important.
+People can make prudent financial decisions, but many external factors prevent them.
+Thus, figuring out what value money holds for them, charting an economic journey, and working hard on that journey is essential.

-One of the easiest ways to do this is to list down “What’s important about money to me?’
-E.g., What’s important about security to me?
-Why is making sure my child goes to the best universities so important to me?
+One of the easiest ways to do this is to list “What’s important about money to me?’
+For example, what’s important about security to me?
+Why is making sure my child attends the best universities vital to me?

 Advertisements